janritter/kvb-api-caller/README.md

 # KVB API caller

-This is a small application calling the [KVB API](https://github.com/janritter/kvb-api) to demonstrate distributed tracing with OpenTelemetry and Jaeger
+This is a small application calling the [KVB API](https://github.com/janritter/kvb-api) to demonstrate distributed tracing with OpenTelemetry

 ## Setup